-Nintedanib has been studied as a potential cure for mesothelioma for several years now, but recent research shows it does not entail any improvement of the disease in patients suffering from it.
+Nintedanib has been studied as a potential cure for mesothelioma for several years.
+Still, recent research shows it does not improve the disease in suffering patients.

-However, despite nintedanib not being effective for alleviating malignant mesothelioma, people struggling with it still have a wide range of treatment available which they can try, either in the hospital or in clinical trials.
+However, despite nintedanib not being effective in alleviating malignant mesothelioma, people struggling with it still have a wide range of treatments available, which they can try, either in the hospital or in clinical trials.

 It has recently been revealed that a combination of surgery and chemotherapy is the most efficient treatment method for most mesothelioma patients.

-Nevertheless, mesothelioma is a very complex disease and every patient requires personalized treatment in order to experience remission.
-Atraxia Law's mission is to make your life better by connecting you to trustworthy resources that ensure you come out on top, every time.
-We're here to help you find out if your mesothelioma case qualifies and you are eligible to receive compensation.
+Atraxia Law's mission is to make your life better by connecting you to trustworthy resources that ensure you come out on top every time.
+We're here to help you find out if your mesothelioma case qualifies and if you are eligible to receive compensation.